 Prioritize needs and services in each Impacted Community as part of the annual budgeting process.
-PFS-A1.2

 Establish funding and financing mechanisms in Impacted Communities to provide and maintain community-desired public facilities and services.
-PFS-A1.3
+These could be County- or community-initiated, and include business improvement districts, green benefit districts, and similar mechanisms.

-Implement and maintain urban greening projects in Impacted Communities that support the community's goals, including those identified in the community profiles.
-PFS-A1.4
+Implement and maintain urban greening and green infrastructure, including sustainable/green street projects in Impacted Communities that support the community's goals, including those identified in the community profiles.